Teku-Guy/NodeJS-ReadME-Gen/README.md

   `npm init` 	`npm install inquirer`

   ## Usage
-  Our projects goal is to make an easy template readme generator thats looks nice and clean but with a professional touch
+  Our projects goal is to make an easy template readme generator thats looks nice and clean but with a professional touch.
+  Here is an example [video](https://drive.google.com/file/d/1cPfF1twJzQQSYSBk7iKVTTSuXzVLOVEF/view)

   ## License
   ![badge](https://img.shields.io/badge/license-MIT-brightgreen)